English | Help | Sign in | Give Feedback

 1. What are reflowable and fixed-layout eBooks?

 Reflowable eBooks allow the reader to resize text and adapt to the screen sizes where customers read them to provide the best reading experience.
-On the other hand, fixed-layout eBooks (e.g. those created using Kindle Comic Creator or Kindle Kids’ Book Creator) have a fixed page size, typically with image backgrounds where the size of the text cannot be adjusted.
+Fixed-layout eBooks have a fixed page size, typically with image backgrounds where the size of the text cannot be adjusted.

-2. Why is Amazon ending support for publishing MOBI reflowable files?
+2. Why is Amazon ending support for publishing MOBI files?

-We are constantly evaluating our product and service offerings to best serve our publishers.
-We listened to your feedback and are making it simpler for authors and publishers to create reflowable eBooks by removing overheads associated with MOBI file creation.
-Hence, we ask publishers to provide EPUB, DOC/DOCX (Microsoft Word) or KPF (Kindle Create) files for reflowable eBooks and move away from legacy MOBI creation workflows.
+We are constantly evaluating our product and service offerings to best serve our authors.
+We listened to your feedback and we are simplifying the way to create eBooks natively with Enhanced Typesetting while removing overheads associated with MOBI file creation.
+To create reflowable eBooks, use EPUB, KPF (Kindle Create, Kindle Previewer), or DOC/DOCX (Microsoft Word) files.
+For fixed-layout eBooks, use KPF (Kindle Create) files or EPUB, and for horizontal episodic manga (available for JP only), use EPUB files or JPG images.

-3. When should I stop providing MOBI files for reflowable eBooks?
+3. When should I stop providing MOBI files for eBooks?

-5. Do I have to provide EPUB versions of all of my previously published reflowable eBooks?
+4. Do I have to provide EPUB versions of all of my previously published eBooks?

-No, this change only applies to new uploads, i.e, new reflowable eBooks or revisions to previously published reflowable eBooks.
+No, this change only applies to new uploads, i.e, new eBooks or revisions to previously published eBooks.
 No action is required for previously published eBooks that are not being updated.

-6. How can I create books in recommended format (EPUB, DOCX, KPF)?
+6. How can I create reflowable books in recommended format (EPUB, DOCX, KPF)?

-To learn how to create reflowable eBook files in the accepted formats, click here.
+To learn how to create reflowable eBook files in the accepted formats, see the section below on Creating reflowable eBook files

 7. Does Amazon have a mandatory requirement for the EPUB format, like EPUB 2.0 or EPUB 3.0?